A Better Future for Children's Mental Health

 His behaviours have led to child protection concerns and his school restricting his attendance due to safety risks.

-Sam’s experienced psychologist knew that given Sam's age - parent-directed therapy (coaching his parents in strategies to coach, understand and support Sam) would be the most effective treatment for Sam.
+Sam’s experienced psychologist knew that given Sam's age - parent-directed therapy (teaching and coaching his parents to use strategies to coach, understand and support Sam) would likely be the most effective treatment for Sam.
 However, Medicare rules forced her to work directly with Sam, despite his young age and limited ability to engage in therapy.

-Over three years and 30 Medicare-funded child directed sessions later, Sam had made little progress.
+Over three years and 30 Medicare-funded of 'child directed' sessions later (many minutes of which had to be used in trying to engage the young Sam in therapy), Sam had made little progress.
 He still had serious episodes of overwhelm and behaviour concerns, educational delays, and ongoing family stress, with his siblings temporarily removed from the home and his mother leaving work due to the pressure.

-This is exactly the type of situation research shows could have improved significantly with parent-focused treatment, which was not permitted under Medicare, leading to prolonged struggle and preventable harm.
+This is the type of situation research shows could have avoided with parent-focused treatment, which was not permitted under Medicare, leading to prolonged struggle and preventable harm.

 Problem 2: Child mental health professionals are prevented from using effective therapy for many children with anxiety disorders and OCD.